neilmb/villagefire/index.md

 * Stay at the ‘Staff House’ (no staff there while we're at camp) where there are 10 double futons downstairs.
 There are indoor toilets and showers and a small kitchen, and electricity.
 Men and women mixed.
-* Stay in the ‘Tree Houses’ (wooden houses on stilts) about 15 minutes walk from base camp.
+* Stay in the ‘Tree Houses’ (they are not actually up in trees; they are simply wooden houses on stilts) about 15 minutes walk from base camp.
 There are 9 of them, each sleeping 4 people.
 Bathrooms, showers, electricity, fire circle.
 Men and Women mixed.

 ## Accessibilty